xianyuanliu/alloy-papers/README.md

 ### 8. Utilities _(Optional)_
 If you run into memory or performance issues:
 - **Free GPU Memory**: Clears unused variables and CUDA memory caches.
 - **Clear Cache**: Choose to clean Hugging Face and/or PyTorch caches.
-Otherwise, they will be stored in your account storage.
+Otherwise, the caches will be stored in your account storage.

 ---